dentarg/auth0-blog/_posts/2017-10-18-4-security-measures-after-data-breach.markdown

 ![hacked](https://cdn.auth0.com/blog/data-breach-mitigate/banner_2.jpg)

-And if you're recouping from a breach, you definitely want to double down on security so you can regain your consumers' confidence.
+If you're recouping from a breach, you definitely want to double down on security so you can regain your consumers' confidence.
 It is possible, and with some thoughtful upgrades, you'll be able to move past your mistakes.

 While there is no magic security system that will guarantee 100% protection, these four measures will bring you closer to an impenetrable defense.